 Both views that explain the seal of God are 2 sides of one coin- internal and external.
 Paul is talking about the internal work of the Holy Spirit while the other view is showing the external sign to the work of the Holy Spirit in the heart.

 What is the seal of God?

 The Lord said, “I gave them my sabbaths, to be a sign between me and them, that they might know that I am the Lord that sanctify them” (Ezekiel 20:12).
 And He added, “It is a sign between me and the children of Israel for ever: for in six days the Lord made heaven and earth” (Exodus 31:17).
-Thus, in the Bible, the words seal, sign, mark, and token are used interchangeably.
+God gave us His Sabbath as a glorious sign of His power to create and His power to sanctify (convert and save) us.
+In the Bible, the words seal, sign, mark, and token are used interchangeably (Compare Genesis 17:11 with Romans 4:11 and Revelation 7:3 with Ezekiel 9:4).

 “Remember the Sabbath day, to keep it holy.
 Six days you shall labor and do all your work, but the seventh day is the Sabbath of the Lord your God.
 In it you shall do no work: you, nor your son, nor your daughter, nor your male servant, nor your female servant, nor your cattle, nor your stranger who is within your gates.
 For in six days the Lord made the heavens and the earth, the sea, and all that is in them, and rested the seventh day.
 Therefore the Lord blessed the Sabbath day and hallowed it” (Exodus 20:8-11).